Pillars of Change

 • Mental Models: Habits of thought—deeply held beliefs, assumptions, and taken-for-granted ways of operating which influence how we think, how we make decisions, interact-behaviors, and how we express ourselves.

-To disrupt and uproot unhealthy mental models, we start with learning circles, taking time to deeply discuss the issues we're experiencing and working to solve.
-This requires the inclusion of grassroots organizations, advocates at all levels, and subject matter experts with lived and learned experience, achieved through power-sharing in decision-making.
-It also requires robust information sharing with feedback loops across and between levels to continuously inform the process.
-These mechanisms should be coupled with intuitive problem-solving approaches, including community-led data gathering, to address day-to-day challenges cohesively.
+To disrupt and uproot unhealthy mental models, we must focus on Education, Social Justice, and Civic Responsibility, taking time to deeply understand issues confronting our world and working to solve those challenges.
+This requires the inclusion of communities, advocates at all levels, and subject matter experts with lived and learned experience, and sharing decision-making power.
+It also requires critical thinking, robust information sharing and collective action.

-Community-based roots in advocacy, combined with a broader systems perspective, require full immersion through peer-to-peer learning.
-Community-based coalitions must ensure that individuals with lived experience are catalysts in processes.
+Community-based advocacy, combined with a broader systems perspective, require full immersion through peer-to-peer learning.
 This creates a learning movement structured around horizontal & vertical knowledge sharing within informal learning groups.

 Focus on transformative systems change: